divyansh1398/AVAX-ADV-2/README.md

-# Avax-Eth Assignment
+# Avax-Advance Assignment

-Going to use our configured subnet created on our local network using hyperSDK.
+We will utilize the subnet configuration we established within our local network using the HyperSDK.

 ## Description

-Going to use the initial repository of hypersdk to configure and launch our own subnet in our local network and work on it.
+We intend to utilize HyperSDK's initial repository to set up and initiate our custom subnet within our local network, where we will be actively working on it.

 ## Getting Started

 ### Note:

-You need to create your own build for checking as build file are greater than 25mb and does not have an extention so i can't upload :-( and same with the test folder you can take it from the official repo as well.
+To facilitate checking, you should generate your own build since the build files exceed 25MB in size and lack file extensions, preventing me from uploading them.
+Similarly, for the test folder, you can retrieve it from the official repository.

 ## Initialize

-1. To get started, first you need to go to const/const.go and give your native token of your subnet a name and a symbol, etc (install GO).
+1. To begin, please navigate to the 'const/const.go' file and assign a name and symbol to your subnet's native token.
+Make sure you have GO installed before proceeding.
-2. Now create a controller/registry.go file and add your mint, create and transfer initializations.
+2. Next, create a 'controller/registry.go' file and include the initializations for minting, creating, and transferring within it.
-3. Now run this command inside the root folder.
+3. Now run this command.
    ``go mod tidy``
    it will download all the dependency.
-4. Then run this script to run the configurations set by you and all the testing are done autmatically.
+4. After completing the above steps, execute the script to apply the configurations you've set, and the testing will be automated.
    ``./scripts/run.sh`` or ``bash ./scripts/run.sh``
-5. Then after success run this to create the build from above.
+5. Once the configurations and testing have been successfully completed, you can proceed to run the script to generate the build as mentioned earlier.
    ``./scripts/build.sh`` or ``bash ./scripts/build.sh``

 _This command will put the compiled CLI in `./build/token-cli`._